creof/doctrine2-spatial/CONTRIBUTING.md

 composer check-quality-code
 ```

-You can launch PHPCS-FIXER only with:
+You can launch PHPCS-FIXER to fix errors with:
 ```bash
 composer phpcsfixer
 ```